 In NZ (where I come from), many Parsi families happily used to have Akoori picnics on the beach while the kiwis barbecued their sausages alongside, eyes agog!
 For something so popular, akoori is easy to make and can be customised to suit any palette – I like mine best with some melted cheese on top.
 Well, everything tastes much better with melted cheese on top so why not?

 While I had already decided to make some Akoori this weekend for brunch, I had a special last-minute treat.
-Abhishek Singh, Co-Founder of Imly - an online store for home chefs where Bawi Bride also has a shop – dropped by for a chat for an article I have been working on.
-For someone who runs an online food store, Abhishek confessed he only knew how to make an omelette and toast so I took it upon myself to not only share my recipe for Akoori, Sausage and Brun Pav with him but only make him cook it step by step..
+Abhishek Singh, Co-Founder of Imly – an online store for home chefs – dropped by for a chat for an article I have been working on.
+For someone who runs an online food store, Abhishek confessed he only knew how to make an omelette and toast so I took it upon myself to not only share my recipe for Akoori, Sausage and Brun Pav with him but also make him cook it step by step.

 Before you start anything, wash all the vege’s and finely chop the tomatoes, onions, chillies, sausages, coriander and mint.
 Also break the eggs and give them a good whisk.

 In a slow stream, pour in the egg batter while stirring non-stop.
 Add the sausages, half the coriander, salt and lemon juice.

 Let the eggs cook for a couple of minutes and ensure the mixture isn’t too runny.
 Serve hot with some Brun Pav from your local bakery or bake some of your own bread.

 Needless to say it was a steep learning curve for Abhishek and I am not sure if he is going to return to my kitchen anytime soon given the surprise cooking lesson.
 He did mention that the Akoori was yummy though – that’s all that matters really in the end.
 And, if you live in Mumbai and haven’t checked out Imly.in yet – I suggest you do.
 It is a treat for fellow foodies and home chefs alike!